-- Ethics Programs & Services
+- Ethics Programs

 - Data Gathering Tools

-- Survey Tools
+- Assessment Tools

-- Ethical Edge Blog
+- Ethical Edge Articles

-Founder and President of the Institute 4 Priority Thinking® and EthicsPoll™.
-Peter supports his clients as an executive coach, organizational consultant, ethics facilitator and strategy advisor.
+Founder and President of the Institute 4 Priority Thinking® and EthicsPoll™, Peter supports his clients as an executive coach, organizational consultant, ethics facilitator and strategy advisor.
 Peter helps leaders and their teams to achieve significant performance improvements while reducing risks and embedding ethical power into decision making at all levels.
-He also facilitates leadership and ethics education programs for nonprofits, for profits and top business schools.
+He also facilitates leadership and ethics education programs for nonprofits, profits and top business schools.
 His work includes turnarounds, crisis intervention, and helping organizations work through complex regulatory demands in medical device and financial service industries.